QOM-One/qom-network/README.md

 Store a backup of your keys and mnemonic securely offline.

-Then save the generated public key config in the main Canto directory as `<key_name>.info`.
+Then save the generated public key config in the main Qom directory as `<key_name>.info`.
 It should look like this:

 ```